A shrub to tree, growing to 12 metres tall but often seen much smaller. It has white to grey papery bark.

 In this species, flowers are cream-coloured and arranged in spikes, to 40 mm long and 25 mm wide, produced at the ends of branches.
 Each spike contains up to 20 individual flowers, occurring in spring or early summer, with a very strong perfume.

-The capsules are to 4 mm long, and are produced in a woody spike-like cluster.
+The fruit are capsules.
+In this species, they are to 4 mm long, and are produced in a woody cluster on the flower spike, after flowering.

 This species is known to be cultivated and can be grown quite easily.